Erbenos/pcp-statsd-c/GSoC-proposal.md

 [Check it out](https://helpdesk.upol.cz/)

 ## Abstract
 **StatsD** is simple, text-based UDP protocol for receiving monitoring data of applications in architecture client-server.
-As of right now, there is no StatsD implementation for PCP available, other then [this](https://github.com/lzap/pcp-mmvstatsd) which is not suitable for production environment.
+As of right now, there is no StatsD implementation for PCP available, other than [pcp-mmvstatsd](https://github.com/lzap/pcp-mmvstatsd) which is not suitable for production environment as it:

+- does not map labels properly and creates hundreds of metrics
+- doesn't use PMAPI, instead it maps memory using MMV, which was meant for instrumenting not agents

 Goal of this project is to write PMDA agent for PCP in C, that would receive StatsD UDP packets and then aggregate and transfer handled data to PCP.
 There would be 3 basic types of metrics: counter, duration and gauge.
 Agent is to be build with modular architecture in mind with an option of changing implementation of both aggregator and parsers, which will allow to accurately describe differences between approaches to aggregation and text protocol parsing.
-Since the PMDA API is based on around callbacks the design has to be multithreaded.
+Since the PMDA API is based on around callbacks the design is supposed to be multithreaded.

-Agent is to be fully configurable with either separate configuration file and/or command line arguments.
-Writing integration tests is also in the scope of the project.

 ## Technicalities

 ### PMDA architecture
 PMDA will be written using **pmthreads**:

-- main process
+- Main process
-    - gets configuration options (either from file, or command-line)
+    - Gets configuration options (either from file, or command-line)
-    - initialized channels inter-thread communication entities
+    - Inicializes channels inter-thread communication entities
-    - starts threads
+    - Starts threads
-- single thread collecting data from UDP/TCP
+- Single thread collecting data from UDP/TCP
-- single thread parsing received data
+- Single thread parsing received data
-- single thread processing parsed datagrams
+- Single thread processing parsed datagrams
-- single thread communicating with PCP PMDA library, since libpcp_pmda is not thread-safe
+- Single thread communicating with PCP PMDA library, since libpcp_pmda is not thread-safe

 Inter-thread communication will be taken care of using Go (Go-Lang) like channels library **chan** ([github repo](https://github.com/tylertreat/chan), Apache license).